Zanthoxylum armatum: Vernacular names

-The variety ferrugineum has the name 毛竹叶花椒 mao zhu ye hua jiao in Standard Chinese.
+The variety ferrugineum has the name 毛竹叶花椒 máo zhúyè huājiāo in Standard Chinese.

 Uses

-The fruit and seeds of the plant are used as a spice, Sichuan pepper while the bark, fruit and seeds are used in indigenous medicines in India, Nepal and Thailand.
+The fruit and seeds of the plant are used as a spice, timut pepper, related to Sichuan pepper, but less pungent, while the bark, fruit and seeds are used in indigenous medicines in India, Nepal and Thailand.
 The plant is also a source of an essential oil, Wartara Oil, and the shrub is also grown as an ornamental garden plant.

-In the Silyan district of Nepal, the parts used in medicine are harvested primarily of export to India.
+In the Salyan district of Nepal, the parts used in medicine are harvested primarily of export to India.
 The plants grow in state-controlled, community-controlled and private lands, resulting in a variety of access regimes, harvesting regimes and management practices, leading to a conclusion that in general the effects of supply and demand on Non-timber forest products (NTFP) cannot be generalised, but are specific to each product and place.